Participants Frequently Asked Questions:

 Yes, food will be served at the post-race gathering to include, water, Gatorade, chocolate milk (half marathon only), bananas, chips, salted nut rolls, Reichels Snack Packs.
 Because of food quantities ordered for runners only, we ask that those who are not participating in the running events to please refrain from consuming the post-race refreshments for the runners.
 Please be respectful of that, and those finishing after you who also want and need the refreshments.
 This will ensure sufficient food for ALL participants.

 Your ticket for food will be your race bib.

 Do I need to stay for the awards ceremony?

 Awards will be presented as soon as the results are available.
 There will be no official awards ceremony.
 The location of the awards will be outside the small building across from the finish line area.
 Awards will not be mailed to the recipients.
 If you are unable to be present for the awards ceremony, please arrange for another person to pick-up your award

 Can I pick up my friend's packet?

-What will I need to bring with me when I pick up my race packet at the expo?
+What will I need to bring with me when I pick up my race packet?

 Can I walk the course?

 Yes, or hop, skip, juggle, and dance your way to the finish.
 There will be a 4-hour limit for the half marathon.
 Just note the awards ceremony time and do what you can to make it to the finish line in time.
-Lot's of folks will alternate running/walking, some will walk the whole thing.
+Many folks will alternate running/walking, some will walk the whole thing.

 Will I get lost?